Google updates terms in plain language after EU scrutiny

 The company updated its terms of service on Thursday — its largest update to the general use contract since 2012 — in response to a pair of court orders in Europe.

+As Britain leaves the European Union, Google also announced that U.K. customers will now legally be part of its main U.S. operations rather than a separate European center based in Ireland.
+The company says the move won’t change how U.K. customers' data is protected or stored.
+U.K. officials have said they will still abide by the EU privacy rules, called GDPR, for now.

-Google has been updating its policies and tweaking what is and isn’t allowed on its sites for the past couple of years as scrutiny of the tech industry heats up across the U.S. and Europe.
-Google, Facebook, Twitter and other digital companies have been forced under a spotlight as regulators and customers examine just how much the companies know about their users and what they do with that information.
+Google has been updating its policies and tweaking what's allowed on its services as scrutiny of the tech industry heats up in the U.S. and Europe.
+Google, Facebook, Twitter and other digital companies have been under a spotlight as regulators and consumers examine just how much the companies know about their users and what they do with that information.

-Google says it hasn't changed anything significant in the document, but rather used plain language to describe who can use its products and what you can post online.
+Google says it hasn't changed anything significant in the document, but rather used plain language to describe who can use its products and what people can post online.

 “Broadly speaking, we give you permission to use our services if you agree to follow these terms, which reflect how Google’s business works and how we earn money,” the document reads.